Joe Biden elected US President; Kamala Harris becomes vice-president | Politics

 Joe Biden elected US President; Kamala Harris becomes vice-president

-Joe Biden on Saturday triumphed over incumbent US President Donald Trump is a divisive, bitter and closely-fought presidential election, to become the oldest man ever elected to the White House.
-The 77-year-old former US vice president will become the 46th president of the United States, after a victory in Pennsylvania, the state where he was born put him over the 270 electoral votes needed to win.
+Joe Biden, who triumphed over incumbent US President Donald Trump is a divisive, bitter and closely-fought presidential election, appealed to fellow Americans on Saturday that it is time to put the anger and the harsh rhetoric behind and come together as a nation.
+The 77-year-old Democrat, who became the oldest man ever to be elected to the White House, will be the 46th president of the United States, after securing a major victory in Pennsylvania, the state where he was born put him over the 270 electoral votes needed to win.

+With Pennsylvania's 20 electoral votes, Biden now has a total of 273 electoral votes.
+"I am honoured and humbled by the trust the American people have placed in me and in Vice President-elect Harris," Biden said in his first statement after America's major news outlets declared him the winner of the November 3 elections, thus making him the President-elect.

+"In the face of unprecedented obstacles, a record number of Americans voted.
+Proving once again, that democracy beats deep in the heart of America," he said.
+"With the campaign over, it's time to put the anger and the harsh rhetoric behind us and come together as a nation.
+It's time for America to unite.
+And to heal," Biden said.

 Senator Kamala Harris, 56, who is of Indian origin, has become the first-ever woman vice president-elect of the United States.
 She would also be the country's first Indian-origin, first Black and first African American vice president of the country.
 Biden and Harris would be sworn in as the President and Vice President of the country on January 20.